logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 I have an error message but no idea what it means or how to fix it.
 What should I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Refer to :ref:`record-formats` for more information.
+Refer to `Record formats <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_ for more information.
 By clicking on the field
 name this will take you to the field definition which outlines the associated
 notes that provide guidance on which response to use.
 It will also inform you if
 there are any interrelated field requirements that can cause data errors.